tanroz27/absence-epilepsy-pipeline/README.md

 ### Pre-ictal Pupil Dynamics as Predictors of Absence Seizures
 **Replicates Nestvogel & McCormick (2022) Figure 5F + pre-ictal pupil analysis**

+Notice - this code was translated from Nestvogel & McCormick 2022 using Claude.ai, then fact-checked.

 ---

 ## Setup